INRIA/scikit-learn-mooc/slides/ensemble.md

 # Ensemble of tree-based models

-This lesson covers models based on the aggregation of decision trees.
+Combine many decision trees into powerful models!

-They are known as gradient-boosting and random forest
+Gradient-boosting and random forests

-These are robust models for both regression and classification.
+For classification and regression

 <img src="../figures/scikit-learn-logo.svg">

-???
-Decision trees are built as a set of rules for both classification and regression problems.

-These are the building blocks for more elaborate model such as *random forest* and *gradient boosting trees*, as we will see.

 ---

 # Outline

-- Bagging
+- Bagging and Random Forests
-- Boosting
+- Boosting and Gradient Boosting

 ---